Arthur-P-R-Assis/QuickSort/README.md

-A social media organizer with quick charge.
+A social media organizer with quicksort.